alschofield/stuff/Study/Frameworks/React/Template/README.md

-Template for starting new basic react apps
+Template for starting new basic react apps (really just create-react-app with custom components and stock jest tests for now)

 todos:
 themes